KritBlade/MVU_Game_Maker/README.md

 You'll need a fairly capable AI model.
 The dating system is more sensitive to model quality than RPG — it needs a model that can follow complex conditional logic and resist the urge to soften failures.

-Tested working on:
+Tested on:

-- Gemini 3 Flash
+- ✅ Gemini 3 Flash

+- ✅ Gemini 3.1 Flash lite

-- Gemini 3 Pro
+- ✅ Gemini 3 Pro

-- Claude Sonnet / Opus
+- ✅ Claude Sonnet / Opus

-- GLM 5.0/5.1 should work 95% of the time
+- ✔ GLM 5.0/5.1 should work 95% of the time

-- Minimax 2.7 somehow works but thinking leaks to main story.
+- ❓ Minimax 2.7 somehow works but thinking leaks to main story.

-- **Deepseek v4 flash does NOT work, Deepseek v4 pro is trial and error, it doesn't always update variables.**
+- ❌ **Deepseek v4 flash does NOT work, Deepseek v4 pro is trial and error, it doesn't always update variables.**

-- Local model most likely do not work.
+- ❌ Local model most likely do not work.
 I didn't have extensive testing on most Chinese AI model (GLM, Minimax, Deepseek)

 ---